-Barnes Employment Agreement
+Domico Employment Agreement

-We entered into an employment agreement with Mr. Barnes, effective as of July 9, 2018, which we refer to as the Barnes employment agreement, pursuant to which Mr. Barnes serves as our President, Community Health Services.
-The Barnes employment agreement provides for (i) an initial annual base salary of \$400,000, subject to adjustment from time to time and (ii) eligibility to receive an annual bonus, with a target bonus equal to 60% of base salary.
-Mr. Barnes is also entitled to participate in our employee benefit arrangements.
+We entered into an employment agreement with Ms. Domico, dated December 14, 2017, which we refer to as the Domico employment agreement.
+The Domico employment agreement provides that Ms. Domico will serve as the President of Home Care for Res-Care, Inc. The Domico employment agreement has an initial term ending on December 31, 2018 that automatically renews on an annual basis unless terminated in accordance with the Domico employment agreement.
+The Domico employment agreement also provides for an annual base salary of \$340,000, subject to adjustment from time to time.
+Ms. Domico is also entitled to participate in our employee benefit arrangements.

-The Barnes employment agreement contains restrictive covenants, including confidentiality of information, assignment of intellectual property, noncompetition, employee non-solicitation, employee no-hire, client and customer non-solicitation and non-disparagement covenants.
-The confidentiality and non-disparagement covenants have an indefinite term, and the non-competition, non-solicitation and no-hire covenants are effective both during the executive's employment and until the 12-month anniversary of termination of employment for any reason.
+The Domico agreement contains restrictive covenants, including confidentiality of information, assignment of intellectual property, non-competition, employee non-solicitation, employee no-hire, client and customer non-solicitation and mutual non-disparagement covenants.
+The confidentiality and mutual non-disparagement covenants have an indefinite term, and the non-competition, non-solicitation and no-hire covenants are effective both during the executive's employment and until the first anniversary of termination of employment for any reason.

-The Barnes employment agreement further provides for severance benefits, as described below under "Termination and Change in Control Arrangements" and "Potential Payments Upon Termination or Change in Control."
+The Domico employment agreement further provides for severance benefits, as described below under "Termination and Change in Control Arrangements" and "Potential Payments Upon Termination or Change in Control."

-McMaude Employment Agreement
+Reed Employment Agreement

-We entered into an employment agreement with Mr. McMaude, effective as of April 15, 2021, which we refer to as the McMaude employment agreement, pursuant to which Mr. McMaude serves as our President, Hospice Services.
-The McMaude employment agreement has an initial term of 12 months that automatically renews on an annual basis unless terminated in accordance with the McMaude employment agreement.
-The McMaude employment agreement also provides for (i) an initial salary of \$450,000, subject to adjustment from time to time and (ii) eligibility to receive an annual bonus, with a target bonus equal to 50% of base salary.
-Mr. McMaude is also entitled to participate in our employee benefit arrangements.
+We entered into an employment agreement with Mr. Reed, effective as of May 1, 2014, which we refer to as the Reed employment agreement.
+The Reed employment agreement provides that Mr. Reed will serve as the Chief Legal Officer & Corporate Secretary of Res-Care, Inc. and its subsidiaries.
+The Reed employment agreement has an initial term of five years that automatically renews on an annual basis unless terminated in accordance with the Reed employment agreement.
+The Reed employment agreement also provides for (i) an annual base salary of \$295,000, subject to increase from time to time and (ii) eligibility to receive an annual bonus of up to 170% of base salary.
+Mr. Reed is also entitled to participate in our employee benefit arrangements.

-The McMaude employment agreement contains restrictive covenants, including confidentiality of information, assignment of intellectual property, non-competition, employee no-hire, employee non-solicitation, client, patient and customer non-solicitation and mutual non-disparagement covenants.
-The confidentiality and non-disparagement covenants have an indefinite term, and the non-competition, non-solicitation and no-hire covenants are effective both during the executive's employment and until the 24-month anniversary of termination of employment for any reason.
+The Reed employment agreement contains restrictive covenants, including confidentiality, assignment of intellectual property, non-competition, employee non-solicit and employee no-hire.
+The confidentiality and non-disparagement covenants have an indefinite term, and the non-competition, non-solicitation and no-hire covenants are effective both during the executive's employment and until the first anniversary of termination of employment for any reason.

-The McMaude employment agreement further provides for severance benefits, as described below under "Termination and Change in Control Arrangements" and "Potential Payments Upon Termination or Change in Control."
+The Reed employment agreement further provides for severance benefits, as described below under "Termination and Change in Control Arrangements" and "Potential Payments Upon Termination or Change in Control."

-Outstanding Equity Awards at December 31, 2021
+Outstanding Equity Awards at December 31, 2020

-The following table provides information as of December 31, 2021, regarding the outstanding stock options held by our named executive officers.
+The following table provides information as of December 31, 2020, regarding the outstanding stock options held by our named executive officers.
 See "Long-Term Incentive Program" for more information.